MasterFlomaster1/JFXCrypto/README.md

 <h3 align="center">Simple tool with JavaFX GUI that can handle following tasks: file and text encryption/decryption, hash sum calculation and file checksum verifier, text encoding.
 Supports AES128, AES256, DES, 3DES, MD2, MD5, SHA1, SHA224, SHA256, SHA384, SHA512.</h1>

-## Description
+### Description

-SimpleJavaCrypter is a program written in java which combines a number of useful functions: encryption/decryption of text and files with various algorithms, file and text hashsum calculation and file checksum verifier.
-There are several encryption algorithms available right now: AES128, AES256, DES, 3DES and SimpleCipher.
-The last one is a simple experimental encryption algorithm that can handle encryption and decryption of the text.
-Only English language is currently supported.
-Encryption is performed by an elementary algorithm which randomly changes chars in the given text.
-Text decryption is done by reverse algorithm.
-This encryption algorithm is currently under development and would need further work.
+[//]: # (the utility offers a number of useful tools) SimpleJavaCrypter is a program written in java which combines a number of useful functions: encryption/decryption of text and files with various algorithms, file and text hashsum calculation and file checksum verifier.
+There are several encryption algorithms available right now: AES128, AES256, DES, 3DES.
 List of all currently supported algorithms you can see below.

 ## Features